yurisuika/Zehn/README.md

 > [!NOTE]
 > #### Millennium
-> Configure color blending under the `Theme` tab and set the colors under the `Colors` tab.
+> Configure color blending on the `Personalization` tab under the `Theme` subjection.
+Set the colors under the `Colors` tab.
 >
 > #### SFP
 > Edit the config in `~/options.json` as usual.
 Set the colors in `~/config/colors.css`.